 Choosing the best A-level combination to keep options open is one of the most strategically significant decisions a student makes in Year 11.
-It determines not just which university courses are available, but which career pipelines are accessible — for years, sometimes decades, afterwards.
+It determines not just which university courses are available, but which career pipelines are accessible, for years, sometimes decades, afterwards.
 This article gives you the framework, the table, and the honest account of which common choices work and which quietly close doors.

-The Core Principle: Facilitating Subjects First
+The Core Principle: Course Requirements First

 A-Level Combinations by Career Pathway